deepconrad/Conrad-nit-Series/README.md

 If no verified benchmark results are available, it is better to leave this section descriptive rather than speculative.

 Limitations
-Like all language models, Conrad NIT 120B has limitations.
+Like all language models, Conrad NIT Model has limitations.

 Factual Limitations
 may produce incorrect or outdated information